Psywerx/PsyDrive/README.md

 PsyDrive
 ========

-A mario-kart style game with some people from Psywerx.
+A car game with some people from Psywerx.

 Written in Scala and Clojure, and uses the LWJGL game library.